bySabi/carma-tap-webpack/README.md

 }
 ```

 Custom karma settings can be added or defaults can be override.
-Defaults `carma-tap-webpack` [karma.conf.js][karmaconfjs]
+Defaults settings [karma.conf.js][karmaconfjs]

 [karmaconfjs]: ./karma.conf.js